What You Need to Know About Owning an Electric Vehicle

 However, like any car on the road, an EV will require routine servicing and checks as there is more to an EV than just a battery.
 We are often asked “How do you service an EV and how often do they need servicing?”

-We Are An EVA Approved Workshop
+We Are An IMI Approved Workshop

 Using the latest EV diagnostic equipment, our technicians will do a full check of the vehicle which picks up any internal faults that need attention.
 Individual cells of the vehicle’s battery will be checked for performance, which will show any damaged cells.